-The Sabbath was to be a special of rest for God’s people.
+The Sabbath was to be a special time of rest for God’s people.
 It was a sign of the relationship between God and His people.
 Just as in any relationship there needs to be time set exclusively aside for the other person, so it is with God.
 The word “Sabbath” actually means: to cease from work.
 The Sabbath Law was something that God commanded His people to observe.
 This meant being prepared to make sacrifices in income.
-However, God promised to bless those who did honor the Sabbath with more than they would have if they didn’t observe the Sabbath.
+However, God promised to bless those who did honour the Sabbath with more than they would have if they didn’t observe the Sabbath.
 In Exodus 16:5, Israel was told to gather twice as much manna on the day before the Sabbath, so they could rest on the Sabbath from gathering food.
 Regardless of how much they gathered the day before, they would have exactly what they needed for the Sabbath day.
 But the people were very reluctant to love God in this way-

 “On the seventh day some of the people went out to gather food, but they couldn’t find any.
 Then the LORD said to Moses, ‘How long will you people refuse to obey my commands and teachings?
 Look, the LORD has made the Sabbath a day of rest for you.
 So on the sixth day he will give you enough food for two days, but on the seventh day each of you must stay where you are.
 Do not go anywhere.’
 So the people rested on the seventh day…”

-Exodus 16:27-30 New Century Version
+Exodus 16:27-30 (New Century Version)

 Therefore, God had the interests of His people in mind when establishing the Sabbath.
 It was to be a time of rest, for them, their families, their livestock, and their land.
 It seems that mankind is not created to work ceaselessly.